IK-AVI/doctest/bli-guides/bli-whats-new.md

 # BeoLiving Intelligence What's New

-The scope of this document refers to what's new in _BeoLiving Intelligence_ compared with his predecessor: the _BeoLink Gateway_.
+The _BeoLiving Intelligence_ use _the core_ of the _BeoLink Gateway_ but it is designed for a _wider_ audience.
+In it standard version it has the following futures:
+ - Fully configurable from the BeoLiving App
+ - Allows control of all the B&O products
+ - Allows the creation of automation scenes
+ - Handles basic _Bang & Olufsen_ products configuration
+ - Enables voice control using _Alexa_
+ - Integrates with _IFTTT_
+ - Handles Deezer and TuneIn credentials for all your B&O products
+ - Allows the creation of _Bang & Olufsen_ products groups, making them to work as one
+ - Password less system, you will not need to remember any password!

+On top of all that, at any point, it could be upgraded to _PRO_ to get a full professional home automation controller.
+Once updated it will also have free remote access to control and monitor your home or building.

-## The new size
+## The hardware

-_BeoLiving Intelligence_ comes in a smaller size but 4 times faster in its processing speed compared with _BeoLink Gateway_.
+_BeoLiving Intelligence_ comes in a small but powerful hardware that is 4 times faster in its processing speed compared with _BeoLink
+Gateway_.
 Its compact size makes easier its installation and saves space.

-## User friendly

-_BeoLiving Intelligence_ has an improved User Led that reflects more easily _BeoLiving Intelligence_ state.
-This Led is more accurate and state specific compared with previous User Led and gives a better understanding of what's going on in your building controller.
-Also, contains a more accessible User Button that makes easier the interaction with it.

-## Free remote access

-Out of the box, _BeoLiving Intelligence_ has free remote access control of the current installation.

-## BeoLiving Intelligence PRO License

-After purchasing _BeoLiving Intelligence_, controller capabilities are limited.
-Only control of _Bang & Olufsen NetworkLink_ products are fully supported.
-To obtain full integration with all supported Home Automation systems and all other features that _BeoLiving Intelligence_ offers, a license payment to _Khimo.com_ must be done for an automatically upgrade of your controller to _PRO_ version.

 ## New _BeoLiving App_